Tropical / Subtropical Evergreen Fruit Tree

 In the early spring, Mangifera indica blossoms with clusters of flower spikes, and fruits mature over a matter of months, giving way to delicious juicy oblong fruits just in time for summer.

 The mature size of a mango tree really depends on the variety of mango.
-Dwarf Mango varieties (aka condo mangoes) can be dwarfed in planters and max out at around 6-10 feet, whereas some mango varieties reach upwards of 20-40 ft tall.
+Dwarf Mango varieties (aka condo mangoes like our Pickering Mango) can be dwarfed in planters and max out at around 6-10 feet, whereas some mango varieties reach upwards of 20-40 ft tall.
 A mango tree's canopy spread will be almost as wide as the height of the tree.

 Soil & Moisture: